ersilia-os/pharmacogx-embeddings/scripts/0_process_pharmgkb/README.md

 `6_orphan_vars.py` uses a manually curated list of variants that have popped up during the data analysis and are not found in the variants.csv file provided by PharmGKB and creates the 4_orphan_vars.csv file, with the same structure as 4_variant.csv

 `7_variant_complete.py` joins 4_variant.csv, 4_orphan_vars.csv and 3_hid_vid_complete.csv into a single one using the [variant, vid, gene, gid] fields.
+We also add variants present in the relationships.csv file and nowhere else.
 This is the master variant file for reference.

 Then we process the other files to deconvolute the gene-variant-chemical associations:

 `8_clinical_annotation.py` reads the clinical_annotation.csv file and parses it to deconvolute the associations.
 For example, if one drug is associated to more than one variant, this line is duplicated associating only one drug-one variant.
-The haplotype is deconvoluted into its single variants as well, and the chemical id, disease id and other relevant fields are added from the original masterfiles(0_filename.csv). the final file is 6_clinical_annotation.csv
+The haplotype is deconvoluted into its single variants as well, and the chemical id, disease id and other relevant fields are added from the original masterfiles(0_filename.csv).
+The final file is 6_clinical_annotation.csv

-`9_clinical_ann_allele.py` is used to process the clinical annotations for each allele (haplotype).
-The clinical annotation ID from clinical_annotation and clinical_ann_allele match, so this is how this file could be processed.
-We are not using this information currently.
+`8_clinical_ann_allele.py` is used to process the clinical annotations for each allele (haplotype).
+We only use this file to obtain the alleles for which the CPIC has described the function as Normal.
+Those could be eliminated to remove normal function associations, but we are not doing it at the moment.

-`9_clinical_variant.py` cleans up the clinical_variant file to deconvolute the "variant" column into actual variants (many are haplotypes that need to be deconvoluted).
-The data contained in Clinical Annotation and Clinical Variant is the same
+`8_clinical_variant.py` cleans up the clinical_variant file to deconvolute the "variant" column into actual variants (many are haplotypes that need to be deconvoluted).
+The data contained in Clinical Annotation and Clinical Variant is the same.

+`9_drug_labels.py` cleans the drug label association, recording whether a drug is associated to a certain EMA or other agency recomendation, and for which gene.
+We add the Evidence column (1A or 1B) but they lack the Phenotype information

 `10_study_parameters.py`gets the parameters of individual studies, most importantly biogeographical groups.
-It has an important part manually curated in the study_parameters_bid.csv (do not delete this file)
+It has an important part manually curated in the study_parameters_bid.csv (do not delete this file).
+We do not use this information currently

-`11_var_pheno_ann.py` deconvolutes the association of variants and phenotypes identified not at a clinical level (no evidence level from PharmGKB, we only keep the significance 0, 1 or -1).
+`10_var_pheno_ann.py` deconvolutes the association of variants and phenotypes identified not at a clinical level (no evidence level from PharmGKB, we only keep the significance 0, 1 or -1).
 Some associations do not have a chemical linked to them, as this refers to phenotypes only

-`11_var_drug_ann.py` deconvolutes the association of variants and drugs identified not at a clinical level. (no evidence level from PhramGKB, we only keep the significance 0, 1 or -1).
+`10_var_drug_ann.py` deconvolutes the association of variants and drugs identified not at a clinical level. (no evidence level from PhramGKB, we only keep the significance 0, 1 or -1).

-`11_drug_labels.py` cleans the drug label association, recording whether a drug is associated to a certain EMA or other agency recomendation, and for which gene.

 `11_autom_ann.py` takes all automated annotations and performs the same deconvolution for gene/variant/haplotype/chemical as done in the previous files

 `12_variant_assembly.py` takes all the variants and adds information about them using an online query for processing on the genome pipelines

 ## Final tables
-Final tables are created to keep only the following fields: ["cid","chemical","smiles","gid","gene","ensembl_id","vid","variant","evidence","significance","phenotype","did","disease","biogroup","caid","vaid"].
-To do so, we process the following files: Clinical_annotation, Clinical_variant, Drug_labels, Var_pheno_ann, Var_drug_ann, Autom_ann
+Final tables are created to keep only the following fields: ["cid","chemical","smiles","gid","gene","ensembl_id","vid","variant","evidence","phenotype","did","disease","].
+To do so, we process the following files: Clinical_annotation, Clinical_variant, Drug_labels, Var_pheno_ann, Var_drug_ann, Autom_ann.
+The associatinos with significance 0 or -1 are not incorporated in the merged file.
+To track evidence levels, var_pheno_ann and var_drug_ann associations are given an evidence of 5 and autom_ann are given an evidence of 6.